coflery/wol/README.md

 ### Example 1 (Recommended)
 ```
-~/Desktop/WoL.sh 0F:1E:2D:3C:4B:5A 192.168.1.100
+~/Desktop/wol.sh 0F:1E:2D:3C:4B:5A 192.168.1.100
 ```
 In this example:
-- WoL.sh is located at `~/Desktop/WoL.sh`.
+- wol.sh is located at `~/Desktop/wol.sh`.
 - The target computer's MAC address is `0F:1E:2D:3C:4B:5A`.
 - This command will send a magic packet to `192.168.1.100` at port `9` (usual port for magic packets).

 ### Example 2
 ```
-~/Desktop/WoL.sh 0F:1E:2D:3C:4B:5A 192.168.1.100 9000
+~/Desktop/wol.sh 0F:1E:2D:3C:4B:5A 192.168.1.100 9000
 ```
 In this example:
-- WoL.sh is located at `~/Desktop/WoL.sh`.
+- wol.sh is located at `~/Desktop/wol.sh`.
 - The target computer's MAC address is `0F:1E:2D:3C:4B:5A`.
 - This command will send a magic packet to `192.168.1.100` at port `9000`.
 It is usually unnecessary to specify the port unless port 9 of the target is blocked (e.g. by a firewall).

 ## Example 3
 ```
-~/Desktop/WoL.sh 0F:1E:2D:3C:4B:5A
+~/Desktop/wol.sh 0F:1E:2D:3C:4B:5A
 ```
 In this example:
-- WoL.sh is located at `~/Desktop/WoL.sh`.
+- wol.sh is located at `~/Desktop/wol.sh`.
 - The target computer's MAC address is `0F:1E:2D:3C:4B:5A`.
 - This command will broadcast a magic packet to all systems at port `9`.
 - __This command has not been tested.__

-## Why WoL.sh
+## Why wol.sh
-__WoL.sh does not require installation.__  Most authors on the web recommend dedicated programs to perform Wake-on-LAN.
+__wol.sh does not require installation.__  Most authors on the web recommend dedicated programs to perform Wake-on-LAN.
 A common example is "wakeonlan" for Macs.
-These programs are well-tested and probably contain more features than WoL.sh.
+These programs are well-tested and probably contain more features than wol.sh.
 But there are many scenarios where installing a program is inappropriate or not allowed (e.g. on a company machine) or there may be  concerns over installing new software.

 ## What is Wake-on-LAN or Wake-on-WLAN?
 A computer can be configured to wake from sleep when it receieves a special network message known as a "Magic Packet".
 This technique is known as "Wake-on-LAN" (for a computer using a wired connection) or "Wake-on-WLAN" (for a computer using a wireless connection).
 Read more on https://en.wikipedia.org/wiki/Wake-on-LAN

 ## Licence
-WoL.sh is distributed under the MIT License.
+wol.sh is distributed under the MIT License.
 ```
 MIT License